Skip to main content

 Token lifetimes and token invalidationโ€‹

-Tokens have fixed lifetimes to prevent accidental compromise due to leakage of old tokens.
-When the user logs out, the session is deleted, preventing it from being used, even if the authress-session token is stolen.
+All tokens have an expiry to prevent accidental compromise due to leakage of old tokens.
+Additionally, when the user logs out, the session is deleted, preventing it from being used, even if the authress-session token is stolen.